“Atlas go wake your sister up, she needs to go to school,”

-She chewed for a few more seconds making sure to be as obnoxious as possible and chew with her mouth open.
+She chewed with her mouth open for a few more seconds, making sure to be as obnoxious as possible.

 “We are going over the speed limit already.”

-“Ooh a plane,” She muttered and pointed to where it was on the window.
+“Ooh a plane,” She muttered, pointing to where it was out the window.

 We didn’t get planes as often as usual anymore.
-With new advances in boating technology, it was quicker if you took a ship.
+It was cheaper to take a ship, and with new advances in boating technology, it was worth the longer trip.

 “What’s it look like?”
 I asked moving to try to see.
 I leaned over her seat and she shoved me back.